-It becomes a problem when you naval gaze, focused internally on your brand, rather than seeing yourself as part of bigger health ecosystem with the patient at the centre.
+It becomes a problem when you naval gaze, focussed internally on your brand, rather than seeing yourself as part of bigger health ecosystem with the patient at the centre.
 The focus must be on them and how best to offer holistic care from end-to-end.

 As a trained medical doctor Biljana’s formative years anchored her ideals and goals to the care of others and the responsibility to improve outcomes.
 A patient-centric approach that has remained throughout her career and is her inspiration to drive change.
 This fire in the belly leads to some heated words about the current state of some treatments.
 One example is prostate cancer.

 “We continue to limit the treatment of prostate cancer in Australia by only allowing one novel hormone therapy instead of combination treatments.
 This not only reduces the life expectancy for men with metastatic cancer, it creates an environment where everyone is competing to sell their drug rather than working together to change the bigger picture.”